 How long is a child dependant?

-There is no law taking into account financial support for young adults.
 Maintenance is typically paid until the child is aged 16 or has finished full time secondary education.
-The reason being that once the child leaves full time education they will get a job and become financially independent.
-However, it is commonly agreed, and ordered by court, that if the child goes on to tertiary education (i.e. university) there should be a review.
+The reason being that once the child leaves full time education, they will get a job and become financially independent.
+However, it is commonly agreed, and ordered by court, that if the child goes on to tertiary education (i.e., university) there should be a review.
 Wording is not normally any more detailed than this as unless the child is about to embark on a university degree after their A levels, parents simply do not know what their child’s future education will be, whether either of them will be in a financial position to support them and if so to what extent.